dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 This section describes methods that we recommend you do not use!
 In general they are provided to handle the (hopefully rare) cases where the "proper" API is missing some needed functionality.

+If you have to use these methods please `provide feedback explaining why <https://github.com/diydrones/dronekit-python/issues>`_.

 .. _vehicle_state_set_mavlink_callback: